nayomirana/Declarative-semantic-enrichment-of-spatial-data/README.md

    1) Data catalogs using the Comprehensive Knowledge Archive Network (CKAN) DCAT extension
    2) Australian national place name foundation spatial data
    3) Victorian state hydrology foundation spatial data

+This repository contains the  datasets and source code for all three use cases listed above.